jamespcole/bf3/README.md

 # BF3

 BF3 is a framework for making working with bash scripts a little more organised.
-It is loosely inspired by webpack(and a few other things) and adds a bunch of features to help writing bash scripts, including:
+It is loosely inspired by webpack(and a few other things) and adds a bunch of features to help write bash scripts, including:
 * namespacing
 * an import system for dependencies
 * flexible and easy to use argument parsing and validation